Skip to content

 The once-in-a-generation investment in broadband presents a unique opportunity to chart the path of connectivity in our states.
 In this session, we discuss approaches to ensuring broadband networks are meaningfully deployed and adopted to maximize long-term sustainability and success, including digital equity and skills-training initiatives.
 Our goal is to spotlight best practices to help accelerate connecting the unconnected.

-This Legislative Learning Lab is sponsored by the Oregon Cable and Telecommunications Association
+This Legislative Learning Lab session is sponsored by the Oregon Cable and Telecommunications Association

 12:30-1:30 p.m.Lunch